 Online safety, extremism, and the role of parents

-Sara Khan, Director and Co-Founder of Inspire (a counter extremism and women’s rights organisation) discusses some of the most important topics related to radicalisation and extremism in these videos.
+Sara Khan, Director and Co-Founder of Inspire (a counter extremism and women’s rights organisation) discusses some of the important topics related to radicalisation and extremism.

 What can lead young children to become radicalised?